 In Japan, there is a traditional culture of enjoying seasonal ingredients and meals according to four seasons, and even more specifically, twenty-four terms.
 For example, Kochi Prefecture offers seasonal seafood such as “first bonito” of spring and “returning bonito” of autumn, as well as dishes made with seasonal fruits such as the dozens of varieties of citrus fruits.
 Enjoying delicious meals at the time when ingredients are at their best peak is the ultimate luxury.
 Isn’t that reason enough to make a special trip to Shikoku?

-Navigating Shikoku’s Food Scene with Confidence
+Navigating the Shikoku Food Scene with Confidence

 Now that we’ve talked about the various culinary delights of Shikoku, we’re sure that you’re all starting to become a little more interested in the food of our island.
 However, at the same time, some of you may be feeling anxious about language barriers and transportation.
 What we can confidently tell you about is not just the taste of the food.
 As professionals in Shikoku, it’s also our role to support you so that you can enjoy the food culture with any worries.